randalrausch/disruptwell/README.md

           - reason on data, react to data, adapt offerings and business model.  repeat
           - *Companies that quickly make decisions with data will win*

-      - Real Disruption is Business Agility
+      - Real Disruption of the Internet of Things is Business Agility
+        - shift in how business is done
         - roll new ideas to world immediately
         - Test market/business hypotheses in real time at low cost
+        - focus resources on what matters
+        - adapt business as market changes
+        -

       - lots of jobs for
         - data connectivity, networking, security, AI, statistics, machine learning, cloud and edge development, DevOps